oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

 formats, etc.).

-The naming and concepts (such as matrix naming/processing, coordinate space, and render state) are aligned pretty well with OpenGL (I've written a lot of OpenGL drivers in my professional career which influences my 3D graphics thinking and vocabulary).
+The naming and concepts (such as matrix naming/processing, coordinate space, and render state) are aligned pretty well with OpenGL.

 A (heavily commented) sample input file that uses many of the common features looks like this: